 We can provide eligible children or young people with help to get to school.

-The school transport team is following the Gov.UK guidance - Transport to school and other places of education: autumn 2020.
+The school transport team is following the Gov.UK guidance - Transport to school and other places of education 2020-2021 academic year.
 Schools are following advice from the DfE and Public Health England.
 We are working together regarding the provision of school transport.

 Dedicated transport to schools usually carries the same group of children on a regular basis.
 They do not mix with the general public.
 This helps limit the number of other people with whom they come into contact.
 For this reason the government have set rules for dedicated home to school transport that are different from those for public transport.

-It will take a couple of weeks for everyone to get used to new routines.
 Please work with your provider to make transport work for you and your child.
-As the term progresses transport arrangements will be under review and we will continue to work with schools to follow the DfE and Public Health guidance.
+Transport arrangements are under constant review and we will continue to work with schools to follow the DfE and Public Health England.

 Children of compulsory school age (Reception to Year 11)